OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 'name-strings' [cite darwin core?].
-To combine data sets it is necessary to be able to determine name equivalence: whether or not an occurrence of a name-string in one data source refers to the same taxon as ag iven name-string occurrence in another.
+To combine data sets it is necessary to be able to determine name equivalence: whether or not an occurrence of a name-string in one data source refers to the same taxon as a given name-string occurrence in another.
 Solving this equivalence problem requires detecting equivalence when the name-strings are different (synonym detection), as well as distinguishing occurrences that only coincidentally have the same